jfandy1982/emby-backup-backend/README.md

-# Backend API for a personal Emby Backup Tool
+# Backend API for a personal Emby Data Check Tool

-This project contains the backend API for checking the status stored in a personal Emby Server.
+This project contains the backend API for checking the data stored in a personal Emby Server.
 Please visit the website [emby.media](https://emby.media/) for reading more details about Emby Server.

 ## Motivation